-The heater must be installed on a flat and level surface made from non-combustible material, which is sufficiently robust to withstand the weight of the heater and any ancillary equipment.
+The heater must be installed so that it is level, supports for the heater must be sufficiently robust to withstand the weight of the heater and any ancillary equipment.

-Any combustible material adjacent to the heater or flue system must be so placed or shielded so that its surface temperature does not exceed 65°C.
+Any combustible material adjacent to the heater or flue system must be so placed or shielded so that its surface temperature does not exceed 65°C. Generally a free blowing heater should be located at a height (measured from floor level to the base of unit) as detailed within section 2.1.

-PV free blowing heaters are at their most effective when located as close to the working area as possible.
+VRABD free blowing heaters are at their most effective when located as close to the working area as possible.
 However care should be exercised to avoid directing the discharged air directly onto the occupants of the area to be heated.